taless474/plexil1/doc/src/getting-started.md

   [GNU bash](https://www.gnu.org/software/bash/),
   [Dash](https://wiki.archlinux.org/title/Dash), or
   [zsh](https://zsh.sourceforge.io/).
 This list is not exhaustive.

-  Shells such as csh and tcsh are not supported.
+  \note The csh and tcsh shells are not supported.

-+ The Java programs require the Java 8 runtime environment (JRE) at a minimum.
++ The Java programs require a Java 8 runtime environment (JRE) at a minimum.
 The development team uses the OpenJDK 8 implementation.

+  \note Java releases prior to Java 8 will not work.

 The following additional software is required to build the %PLEXIL suite from source: